Meiji Seika Pharma

-It is a confectionery and pharmaceutical company that manufactures a wide range of products including Hello Panda and Yan Yan.
-Its competitors include Ezaki Glico, Kabaya, Lotte Confectionery and Morinaga.

-They acquired the Stauffer Biscuit Company based in York, Pennsylvania, USA in 2004.
+They acquired the Stauffer Biscuit Company based in York, Pennsylvania, US, in 2004.

 On April 1, 2009, Meiji Seika Kaisha, Ltd. and Meiji Dairies Corporation established a joint holding company, Meiji Holdings, which is a constituent of the Nikkei 225 index.
-Two years later on the day, the food and healthcare business was taken over by Meiji Dairies to form "Meiji Co., Ltd.", and Meiji Seika was reorganized to a pharmaceutical company "Meiji Seika Pharma Co., Ltd." In 2014 Meiji acquired Medreich for $290 million, an Indian company active in selling generic pharmaceuticals to Europe, Asia and Africa.
+Two years later on the day, the food and healthcare business was taken over by Meiji Dairies to form "Meiji Co., Ltd.", and Meiji Seika was reorganized to a pharmaceutical company "Meiji Seika Pharma Co., Ltd." In 2014, Meiji acquired Medreich for $290 million, an Indian company active in selling generic pharmaceuticals to Europe, Asia, and Africa.